 ε: Conduct and Grievances

 Preamble: The Conduct and Grievance policy outlines the general conduct of all members of the engineering society.
-The procedure for reporting any problems against members of the engineering society with the exception of grievances dealing solely with EngSoc services, which is listed in η.
+The procedure for reporting any problems against members of the engineering society with the exception of grievances dealing solely with the Engineering Society services, which is listed in Section η.